 The purpose of the fellowships and research stipends offered by the Georg Eckert Institute is to provide both young and established academics, as well as authors of textbooks, with extensive access to the textbook collections in the Institute's library as well as the opportunity to take a comparative approach to their work and to consult and work closely with academic colleagues in Germany and abroad.
 The Institute enables its fellowship and stipend holders to suspend other commitments for the duration of their funding and thus dedicate themselves wholly to their research interests.
 The GEI's staff provide organisational and academic support to research fellows and stipend holders, enabling them to take advantage of the forum of lively academic discussion and international, interdisciplinary communication offered by the Institute.

-The Institute's research fellowships are financed by the Federal Foreign Office and by the Friends and Supporters of the Georg Eckert Institute.
-The Georg Eckert Institute awards short-term research fellowships of between four and six weeks duration.
-Applications should be submitted by post or, preferably by email before 15 September of a given year for fellowships in the following year.
-Further details on the application procedure *here*.
+The Institute's research fellowships and stipends are funded by the German Federal Foreign Office and by the Friends and Supporters of the Georg Eckert Institute.
+The Georg Eckert Institute awards short-term research fellowships of between two and four weeks' duration.
+Applications should be submitted, preferably by email, before 15 September of a given year for fellowships commencing the following year.
+You can find further details on the application procedure here.